[HISTORY: Adopted by the Orangetown Town Board 11-28-1951. Amendments noted where applicable.]

 Any person soliciting at the express invitation of the person solicited or serving an established customer.

 Any person who is operating a food and/or beverage concession on Town-owned lands, or within a Town-owned park, playground or parklands, under a subsisting license agreement or contract with the Town.

 Every applicant for a license is required to submit to the Town Clerk a written application supplying, under oath, the following information:

 Name and address of firm represented, if any.

 The length of time for which the license is required.

-A description of the goods, wares or commodities to be offered for sale, together with a true invoice of their amount, quality and value.
+A description of the goods, wares, food and/or beverage products, services or commodities to be offered for sale.

 The number of arrests or convictions for crimes and the nature thereof.